t4upl/Loan-Rest-09_12/README.md

 # Loan Rest API (In progress)
-Rest API for giving and prolonging loan.
+Rest API for giving and extending loan.

 ## Motivation
 This project was created as a job recruitment task.
 The main goal was to create rest API for system offering loans to customers.
 The application was supposed to offer two endpoints: one for requesting loans and another for prolonging the loan owned by customer.